 - Understanding and motivation for pharmacy - before you begin your career in pharmacy, it’s important to have a broad understanding of career options (start by taking the APhA career pathway evaluation and research new areas of pharmacy), current events and challenges in the profession and health care.
-Your understanding and motivation for pharmacy is evaluated most heavily in your evaluations (letters of recommendation), essays and interview.
+Your understanding and motivation for pharmacy is evaluated most heavily in your PharmCAS personal statement, evaluations (letters of recommendation), and interview.

 - Unique factors contributing to diversity - the College of Pharmacy values a diverse student body for an enriched learning experience and to improve the health of people of Minnesota and the world - see our mission statement.
 Unique factors are any qualities, experiences or skills that will contribute to the profession and help serve patients better.
 Examples include but are not limited to: academic background, professional background, race/ethnicity, gender identity or expression, sexual orientation, geographic background, first generation college student status, challenging or disadvantaged background, ability in multiple languages, etc. Be sure to highlight how you would contribute to diversity in your application (for example, in your essays and interview).

 - Desire and potential to affect positive change - the mission of the College of Pharmacy is to enhance health in Minnesota and around the globe, and we look for students who have demonstrated a dedication to improving their own communities.
 This may be reflected in your essay.

 Evaluations provide third party perspective to your application.
 They can inform the committee of your academic abilities, professional experiences, leadership abilities, and especially your skills and attributes - learn more.